urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 ```

 There are a few common errors we want to lookout for when tidying or cleaning data for analyses.
 These include:
-1. Data/Time erros - Date and time data can be very tricky to manage, especially if there are mistakes in data entries or inconsistencies in the format each scientists uses, for example formatting day/month/year versus month/day/year.
+1. Data/Time errors - Date and time data can be very tricky to manage, especially if there are mistakes in data entries or inconsistencies in the format each scientists uses, for example formatting day/month/year versus month/day/year.
 We need to make sure our dates and times are in the same format to ensure R reads them in correctly and we can format them as a date and time programmatically.
 This makes data analyses and visualization much easier later on!
 2. Duplicate naming (for example: Male and male) - Even though as humans, we see 'Male' and 'male' as the same, R treats captials and lowercase letters as distinct.
 Therefore, 'Male' and 'male' will be treated as two different names in R.
 3. Adding spaces before or after data - Similar to capitizliations and spelling mistakes, R recognizes spaces like a unique character.
 Therefore 'Male' and ' Male' will appear to be two different names.
 4. Spelling errors (for example: Female and femal) - Again, though we might recognize this spelling mistake, and know the data recorder meant to mark the animal as 'female', we need to correct this in our data to conduct our analyses correctly.